7vma/Plant-Friend/README.md

 - New class for an increased difficulty.

 ADD IMAGES WITH EACH COMMAND
--Water
--Sun
--Music
+- Water
+- Sun
+- Music

 BUTTON CLICK COUNTER & FUNCTION
--At 8, 16, 24, and 48 clicks the image of the plant will change from seed to mature plant
+- At 8, 16, 24, and 48 clicks the image of the plant will change
+from seed to mature plant

 CREATE START GAME SCREEN
--Create a background color with a start game button int he middle once clicked, the opacity of that background and button will dissapear and game starts
+- Create a background color with a start game button int he middle once clicked, the opacity of that background and button will dissapear and game starts

 ******************************************************************************************************